-SHERWOOD M. WEISER has been a director since 2003 and his term expires at the 2007 annual meeting of shareholders.
-Mr. Weiser will not stand for re-election.
-Mr. Weiser has served as the Chairman and Chief Executive Officer of the Continental Companies and its affiliated companies, a privately held hotel company, since 1972.
+SHERWOOD M. WEISER has been a director since 2003.
+Mr. Weiser has served as the Chairman and CEO of the Continental Companies and its affiliated companies, a privately held hotel company, since 1972.
 During this time, Mr. Weiser developed, owned and/or operated over 85 hotels throughout the United States, the Caribbean and Latin America.
 Mr. Weiser serves on the Board of Trustees of the University of Miami and as the Chairman of the Board of Directors of the Performing Arts Center Foundation of Greater Miami.
-Mr. Weiser also serves as a director of Mellon United National Bank.
+Mr. Weiser also serves as a director of Mellon United National Bank, Wyndham International and Interstate Hotels & Resorts.